Swooping birds | Redland City Council

 How to avoid being swooped

-What can I do if a bird is swooping me in my backyard?
+What can I do if a magpie is swooping in my backyard?

 1. Magpie researchers have identified that if you are being swooped by a magpie in your yard, you can change its behaviour by feeding it and becoming a “friend”